-SEPL has operated working interest in two leases and non-operated working interests in four leases and three exploration licenses.
+SEPL has operated working interest in two leases and non-operated working interests in four leases (excluding Badar lease) and three exploration licenses.
 The working interest ranges from 10.66% to 60%.

-FHL has non-operated working interests in two exploration licenses, three development and production leases and exploration rights within the Kandra lease.
+FHL has non-operated working interests in two exploration licenses, three leases (excluding Kandra lease) and exploration rights within the Kandra lease.
 The working interest ranges from 27.5% to 35%.

-The following is a summary of the Company's operations in the most recently completed financial year.
+The following is a summary of the Company's operations in the most recently completed financial year and upto to the date of this MD&A.